 B.A., Political Science, University of California, Davis, 2006.

 Ernest has been an Assistant Professor CT of Economics since 2015 and is an IZA Institute of Labor Economics affiliate.
 Between 2012 and 2015 he was a Visiting Assistant Professor.
-His research focuses on topics in applied labor economics, specifically those related to educational attainment, migration decisions, and labor demand.
+His research focuses on topics in applied labor economics, specifically those related to labor demand, educational attainment, and migration decisions.

 Ernest teaches courses on both the University of Colorado Denver campus and the University of Colorado Denver’s Beijing campus.
 His teaching includes mathematical economics, statistics, econometrics, game theory, and labor economics.
 For more information about CU Denver's economics program in Beijing, click here.